isomerpages/moe-sls/_teacher-user-guide/Publish/(1) Submit Lessons.md

 <ol>
 <li>Open the Lesson that you wish to submit to the Community Gallery.</li>
 <li>Click the <strong>Overflow</strong> (<strong>3-dot</strong> icon) on the top right of the header, and click <strong>Check for Submission (Community Gallery)</strong>.</li>
-<li><p>You will be prompted to check that the content of the Lesson is in line with the <a href="https://docs.learning.moe.edu.sg/sls-user-guide/vle/teacher/LessonResources/CopyrightGuidelines.html">Community Gallery guidelines</a>. </p>
+<li><p>You will be prompted to check that the content of the Lesson is in line with the <a target="_blank" href="/teacher-user-guide/publish/copyright-guidelines-for-submission/">Community Gallery guidelines</a>. </p>
 <p><img style="width: 50%;" src="/images/2Teacher/P-CG.png"></p>
 </li>
 <li><p>If the <strong>Lesson is Ready for Submission</strong>, check the box to acknowledge that the content complies with SLS Terms of Use and the Copyright Guidelines. </p>